CircleCI-Public/config-preview-sdk/docs/parameters.md

 ### Steps

-Used when you have a job or command that needs to mix predefined and user-defined steps.
-When passed in to a command or job invocation, the steps passed as parameters are always defined as an array, even if only one step is provided.
+Steps are used when you have a job or command that needs to mix predefined and user-defined steps.
+When passed into a command or job invocation, the steps passed as parameters are always defined as an array, even if only one step is provided.

 ```yaml
 commands: